Next Launch:

 Desert near Van Horn, Texas

-Three parachutes deploy and slow the capsule.
-Then, just before landing, a retrorocket fires quickly to slow the capsule's speed even more for a gentle touch down safely away from the just-landed rocket.
+Three parachutes deploy to slow the capsule.
+Then, just before landing, a retrorocket fires to further reduce the capsule's speed for a gentle touchdown, safely away from the recently landed rocket.

-For added safety and redundancy, the capsule can land with two of its three chutes out, and the seats have been designed to flex and absorb g-forces in the unlikely event of an off-nominal landing.
+For added safety and redundancy, the capsule can land with two of its three parachutes deployed, and the seats are designed to flex and absorb g-forces in the unlikely event of an off-nominal landing.

-The capsule is equipped with a full abort system to pull its human (or animal and cargo) passengers to safety.
+The capsule is equipped with a full abort system to ensure the safety of its human (or animal and cargo) passengers.

 Space is for everyone.
 Here’s a link to share the launch with your friends.